 git merge <branchname>

-Integrates changes from the specified branch into the current branch.
+Merge the specified branch into the current branch, combining their histories.

 Related commands